wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 - Overall
   - added info collected: now collect availability for all 4 databases
+    - Sage Journal: whether having an icon for pdf downloading
+    - Science Direct: assume all are accesible
+    - PubMed: whether having an icon for full text
+    - ProQuest: whether having a link for full text (one of the element returned by api)
   - adjusted the way to remove duplicated records: first remove duplications within each database, then order the merged dataset by availability ("Y", "N", NA), so that (1) when two records having same title, the one with the link to full text will be kept (2) to reducde the numebr of records from PubMed that need to be visited page by page to collect availability info
+  - fixed the condition where the user input a database that the function cannot handle: the function will break and return an error message

 April 20:
 - Sage Journal